There are beliefs. And then there are strange beliefs.

 Latter Day Saints believe the Trinity is three separate Gods.
 What does the Bible say?

-The Bible teaches that there is one God from the very first verse of the Bible when it says “In the beginning, God created the heavens and the earth.”
+The Bible teaches that there is one true God from the very first verse of the Bible when it says “In the beginning, God created the heavens and the earth.”

 But in the original Hebrew, it’s worded in a very peculiar way.
 It uses a complex singular form of “God” indicating a sense of oneness and a sense of plurality all at the same time.